NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/JavaScript, The Good Parts/03 Objects.md

 ### Global abatement

-Use a global object that acts as a container for your application will reduce the chance of bad interactions with other applications, widgets, libraries or plugin
+Use a global object that acts as a container for your application will reduce the chance of bad interactions with other applications, widgets, libraries or plugin (see [[prototype pollution]])